Z-Puyu/CS4350-Project/documentation.md

 The modifier class comes with support for basic arithmetic operators.

-- `-(Modifier modifier)`: Negates the magnitude of a modifier
+- `Modifier -(Modifier modifier)`: Negates the magnitude of a modifier
-- `+(Modifier a, Modifier b)`: Adds two modifiers of the same type and target
+- `Modifier +(Modifier a, Modifier b)`: Adds two modifiers of the same type and target
-- `-(Modifier a, Modifier b)`: Subtracts one modifier from another of the same type and target
+- `Modifier -(Modifier a, Modifier b)`: Subtracts one modifier from another of the same type and target
-- `*(Modifier modifier, float multiplier)`: Multiplies a modifier's magnitude by a scalar value
+- `Modifier *(Modifier modifier, float multiplier)`: Multiplies a modifier's magnitude by a scalar value
-- `*(float multiplier, Modifier modifier)`: Same as above
+- `Modifier *(float multiplier, Modifier modifier)`: Same as above
-- `/(Modifier modifier, float divisor)`: Divides a modifier's magnitude by a scalar value
+- `Modifier /(Modifier modifier, float divisor)`: Divides a modifier's magnitude by a scalar value

 ---